duckbite/rag-techniques/projects/csv-rag/README.md

 It is ideal whenever you have lightweight tabular exports (finance summaries, experiment trackers, product roadmaps) and you want transparent answers that show which row was used.

+## What Makes This Project Unique

+**CSV RAG** extends basic RAG to handle structured tabular data.
+Its uniqueness lies in:

+- **Automatic column inference**: Automatically detects which CSV columns contain searchable text vs. structured metadata, eliminating the need to manually specify column types for most CSVs.
+- **Dual-purpose columns**: Text columns are embedded and searched semantically, while metadata columns are preserved for filtering, display, and structured queries without being embedded.
+- **Row-to-document mapping**: Each CSV row becomes a document, making it easy to trace answers back to specific rows and their metadata.

+### How the Unique Concepts Work

+1. **Column type inference**: The system analyzes CSV rows to determine which columns contain alphabetic characters (text) vs. purely numeric/categorical data (metadata).
+This is controlled by the `inferTextColumns()` function, which can be overridden via `textColumns` in the config.

+2. **Content + metadata separation**: Text columns are formatted as "ColumnName: value" and embedded, while metadata columns are stored separately in chunk metadata.
+This allows semantic search over text while preserving structured data for programmatic use.

+3. **Metadata preservation**: During retrieval, both the embedded text content and the original row metadata are available, allowing the LLM to reference specific values (e.g., "Company X had revenue of $1M in 2023") and enabling post-retrieval filtering.

+### How to Adjust for Different Use Cases

+- **For CSVs with mixed text/numeric columns**: Let auto-inference work, or manually specify `textColumns` if the heuristic misclassifies (e.g., if a numeric column like "Year" should be searchable text).

+- **For CSVs with many metadata columns**: Explicitly set `metadataColumns` to control which columns are shown during querying, reducing noise in the prompt.

+- **For very wide CSVs**: Consider specifying only the most important text columns in `textColumns` to focus embedding on the most relevant content and reduce token usage.

+- **For CSVs with long text fields**: Adjust `chunkSize` and `chunkOverlap` to handle multi-paragraph notes or descriptions within single rows.

 ## Configuration

 All settings live in `config/csv-rag.config.json`: